 Complete the necessary dimpling or countersinking on the F-970 skin and underlying structure.
 (See Section 5E and Figure 5-4.)
 NOTE that the outboard five rivets holding the F-972 and F-976 Bottom Skins to the F-904A Forward Bulkhead must be "double flush".
 See drawing 28.
 The flush heads rest on the inside of the F-904 flange are necessary to provide clearance for the RV-9A main gear leg mounts that will be bolted into this location later.
-It is recommended that RV-9 builders install rivets the same way to retain the possibility of taildragger to tri-gear conversion.
+It conversion

 When preparations are complete, rivet the F-970 side skins to the fuselage.
-We recommend starting at the F-904 bulkhead and working fore and aft.
-Finish riveting the F-972 skins.
-Don't forget to include the hinges and the FF-00098 Attach Plate and FF-00099 Attach Shim (see DWGs 28 and 45) when riveting the skins to the firewall.
+We recommend starting at the F-904 Attach Plate and FF-00099 Attach Shim (see DWGs 28 and 45) when riveting the skins to the firewall.